 "...
 In Governor Trelawney's time, there were two formidable bodies of wild Negroes in the woods, who had no connection with each other, the west gang, under the command of Captain Cudjoe; the east under Captain Quoha. (p.92)

-After the defeat of the Spanish by the British, the Maroons who had continued to help the Spanish while de Bolas sided with the British, continued their attacks against the British.
+After the defeat of the Spanish by the British, the Maroons who had continued to help the Spanish, after de Bolas opted to side with the British, continued their attacks against the British.
 Employing guerilla-like strategies, they relied on surprise and speed as they launched attacks with speedy retreats, quickly melting into the hilly and mountainous surroundings of the interior.
-Their intimate knowldege of the terrain made pursuit by the British very difficult.
+Their intimate knowledge of the terrain made pursuit by the British very difficult.
 These tactics would have been perfected over generations by the time of the full scale war in the 1730s.

 "The mountains of the Island are exceedingly steep and high, much broken, split and divided by earthquakes, and many parts are inaccessible, but by men, who always go barefooted, and who can hold by withes, with their toes, almost as firmly, as we can with our fingers". (p.91)